-2014 Annual General Meeting
+2015 Annual General Meeting

-Finnair's AGM 2014 was held in Helsinki on 27 March.
-A total of 251 shareholders, representing 63 per cent of the shares and voting rights of the company, participated either in person or by proxy representatives.
-All Board members elected by the 2013 AGM except one and all candidates for
+Finnair's AGM 2015 was held in Helsinki on 25 March.
+A total of 257 shareholders, representing 68 per cent of the shares and voting rights of the company, participated either in person or by proxy representatives.
+All Board members, all candidates for Board membership and the auditors of the company were present in the meeting.